SimoneFumagalli/Software_and_Computing/README.md

 In order to work with the BCM model, the plasticity package must be downloaded at this [link](https://github.com/Nico-Curti/plasticity), created by Nico Curti et al. on GitHub.
 At this link, information about the download of the plasticity package, implementation and parameters value can be found.

-Once the installation of the Python version of the Plasticity package has been performed, download also the Metrics_and_Classification folder, in which are contained the Metrics_and_Classification and testing files, together with the results folder
+Once the installation of the Python version of the Plasticity package has been performed, download also the Metrics_and_Classification folder, in which are contained the Metrics_and_Classification and testing files, together with the `result` folder.

 In the next paragraphs, just an explanation of the code is shown.
-If interested in how to use these scripts and to see some outputs, go to the `result` folder.
+If interested in how to use these scripts and to see some outputs, go to the `result` folder and paragraph.

 ### Metrics_and_Classification